Published on

 }

-This function first checks if the input node is null, which indicates the end of the tree.
-If the node is not null, it prints its value and recursively calls itself on the node's left and right child nodes.
+This function checks if the node is null (the base case).
+If not, it prints the node’s value and continues recursively down the left and right branches.

 function traverseTail(node) {